kiphenglim/fa21-cs124/docs/design.md

 + editing items on selection rather than using a button to begin the editing process
-+ showing the "Show Uncompleted Tasks" and "Delete Completed Tasks" buttons only when there are completed tasks
++ showing the "Show Uncompleted Tasks" and "Delete Completed Tasks" options only when there are completed tasks